-3 The successful completion of Mathematics 141 or higher with a minimum grade of C fulfills Mathematics requirement.
+3- The successful completion of Mathematics 141 or higher with a minimum grade of C fulfills Mathematics requirement.
 The credit hours must be replaced with General Education electives.
+4 ECON 221 or ECON 222 is recommended for a Social and Behavioral Sciences elective for

-4 ECON 221 or ECON 222 is recommended for a Social and Behavioral Sciences elective for students choosing to complete a minor in Business Administration.
+4 ECON 221 OF ECON 222 IS Recommended for a Social and Benavioral Sciences elective for students choosing to complete a minor in Business Administration.
+5 ECON 221 is recommended for a Social and Behavioral Sciences elective for students plan.